Saying 100

 Money is love and can heal; passed forward, spent, at the right moment, can make someone feel God's love.
 Brotherly love is a channel for God's love, and that's Jesus' speciality, passing forward that love, the knowledge and experience of the Kingdom.

 Money is love and can heal; passed forward, spent, given at the right moment, can make someone feel God's love.
-Brotherly love is a channel for God's love, and that's Jesus' speciality, passing forward that love, the knowledge and experience of the Kingdom.
+Brotherly love is a channel for God's love, and that's Jesus' specialty, passing forward that love, the knowledge and experience of the Kingdom.

 What is so new is "Give me what is mine" since the balance of this is in the canonical gospels.
 But... it changes everything.
 Give Caesar the gold coin?
 Give God the worship?
 Give Jesus the willingness to use money, time, heart for the poor, the downtrodden, hungry, cold, marginalized?
 Or...
 Give Caesar just enough to stay safe and unharmed; give to God your heart, and give the rest to the poor, to Jesus?